 VGN has additionally awarded Norwich three student fellowships for research during the summer or academic year to work with any of these funded faculty.
 In addition, some students are directly funded through the faculty’s Project Awards.

-Molly Alfond, Mathematics, and Tom Wagner, Physics, will work with Dr. Joe Latulippe.
-Mallory Dutil, Environmental Science and Chemistry; Dillon Zites, Biology; and Colter Sheveland, Biochemistry, will work with Dr. Tom Shell.
+Molly Alfond, mathematics, and Tom Wagner, physics, will work with Dr. Joe Latulippe.
+Mallory Dutil, Environmental Science and Chemistry; Dillon Zites, biology; and Colter Sheveland, biochemistry, will work with Dr. Tom Shell.
 Additionally, two Norwich students were accepted to the Vermont Genetics Network’s undergraduate student summer research program.
 Lauren Kenneally, Nursing, will work with Dr. Paul Holtzheimer at the White River Junction Veterans Affairs Medical Center.
-Warren Yacawych, Exercise Science, will work with Dr. Bryan Ballif with the Department of Biology at the University of Vermont.
+Warren Yacawych, exercise science, will work with Dr. Bryan Ballif with the University of Vermont Biology Department.

-“The impact of these awards will be far-reaching, not only on the professional development of the faculty and students that are working on the projects, but in recovered indirect costs that are generated from the grants that continue to support research in the departments, colleges, and university,” Norwich’s VGN Coordinator and Professor of Mathematics Darlene Olsen said.
+“The impact of these awards will be far-reaching, not only on the professional development of the faculty and students that are working on the projects, but in recovered indirect costs that are generated from the grants that continue to support research in the departments, colleges, and university,” mathematics professor and Norwich’s VGN Coordinator Darlene Olsen said.